floswald/SMM.jl/README.md

 ```
 The last step before launching the estimation is to specify options in a dictionary.
-The ̀`MProb()` object and the dictionary containing options are then tied together
+The `Mprob` object and the dictionary containing options are then tied together
 by defining and MAlgoBGP type.

 ```julia